By JOHN SAKALA

 He said that the complex administering bureaucracy associated with VAT led to a lot of loop holes.

-He said of the loopholes were abuse and corruption, undeserving and forged input claims there giving tax authorities’ hard time to effect required control.
+He said of the loopholes were abuse and corruption, undeserving and forged input claims thereby giving tax authorities’ hard time to effect required control.

 “Corrupt tax payers and rogue tax officials have been unfairly exploiting the VAT system and robbing off revenue from government.
 For example a tip of the iceberg for VAT insiders know how Fuel Filling Stations invoices have been abused for dubious VAT input claims, because administering sales tax is more straight forward manipulation is harder when compared To VAT,” he said.